 Rotenone is a natural toxin derived from the roots of several leguminous plants, including Derris spp., Lonchocarpus spp., and Tephrosia spp., which are primarily found in Southeast Asia, South America, and East Africa, respectively (EPA 2007A).
-Because rotenone is highly toxic to fish and other aquatic life but only slightly toxic to birds and mammals, it has been used by humans for centuries to capture fish for food, and for more than 150 years as a commercial insecticide (Ling 2003).
+Rotenone is highly toxic to fish and other aquatic life, but substantially less toxic to birds and mammals (Durkin 2008).
+Therefore, rotenone has been used by humans for centuries to capture fish for food, and for more than 150 years as a commercial insecticide (Ling 2003).
 Published literature on rotenone is extensive and long-ranging, with 475 papers on insecticide use known in 1932 (Roark 1932).
-Since 1990, more than 1,000 papers have been published, with recent interest focusing on biochemical and possible anticancer properties (Ling 2003).
-Since rotenone is now considered one of the most environmentally benign piscicides available (Ling 2003), it has been used extensively to manage and research fish populations for more than 70 years, with the majority of piscicide applications in North America involving the use of rotenone (McClay 2000).
+Since 1990, more than 1,000 papers with rotenone in the title have been published (Web of Science Core Collection, accessed February 2016), with recent interest focusing on biochemical, neurological, and possible anticancer properties (Ling 2003).
+Since rotenone is now considered one of the most environmentally benign piscicides available (Ling 2003), it has been used extensively to manage and research fish populations for more than 70 years, with the majority of piscicide applications in North America involving the use of rotenone (McClay 2005).
 To address recent public concern about piscicidal use of rotenone, a stewardship program was established by the American Fisheries Society to develop safe rotenone practices and encourage good planning and public involvement in future rotenone programs (AFS 2000).

-The empirical formula and chemical name for rotenone are C23H22O6 and (2R,6aS,12aS)-1,2,6,6a,12,12a-hexahydro-2-isopropenyl-8,9-dimethoxychromeno[3,4-b]furo[2,3-h]chromen-6-one, respectively.
-The chemical structure of rotenone is shown in Figure 15 (from Ling 2003), and its CAS number, a unique numerical identifier assigned by the Chemical Abstracts Service, is 83-79-4.
+The empirical formula and chemical name for rotenone are $C{23}H{22}O_6$ and (2R,6aS,12aS)-1,2,6,6a,12,12a-hexahydro-2-isopropenyl-8,9-dimethoxychromeno[3,4-b]furo[2,3-h]chromen-6-one, respectively.
+The chemical structure of rotenone is shown in Figure G-1 (from Ling 2003), and its CAS number, a unique numerical identifier assigned by the Chemical Abstracts Service, is 83-79-4.

-Figure 1.
-Chemical structure of rotenone.
+Figure G-1.
+Chemical structure of rotenone (from Ling 2003).

-The actual process by which rotenone stuns and eventually poisons fish - by disrupting cellular aerobic respiration - was only recently determined.
+Rotenone stuns and eventually poisons fish by disrupting cellular aerobic respiration.
 First, rotenone blocks mitochondrial electron transport at complex I, resulting in a severance of oxidative phosphorylation (Singer and Ramsay 1994).
-This blocks oxygen uptake, greatly reduces cellular energy production, and increases blood pO2.
-In turn, increases in cellular anaerobic metabolism and lactic acid production cause blood acidosis (Fajt & Grizzle 1998), and fatality ultimately results from tissue anoxia (Ling 2003).
+This blocks oxygen uptake, greatly reduces cellular energy production, and increases partial pressure of oxygen (pO2) in blood.
+In turn, increases in cellular anaerobic metabolism and lactic acid production cause blood acidosis (Fajt and Grizzle 1998), and fatality ultimately results from tissue anoxia (Ling 2003).
 Because fish quickly absorb rotenone across gill surfaces, they are extremely sensitive to rotenone poisoning.
 Although sensitivity varies by taxa, many taxa including trout die within hours at concentrations below 1 part per million (ppm; Ling 2003).